yaseenkhanmohmand/ml-workflow/README.md

 * Run `python cli.py --search --nums 10 --query "oyster mushrooms" "crimini mushrooms" "amanita mushrooms"`
 * Go and check your GCS bucket to see if `raw.zip` was uploaded.

+## OPTIONAL: Build & Push Data Collector Image
+This step has already been done for this tutorial.
+For this tutorial in order to make the docker images public we pushed them to docker hub.

+### Pushing Docker Image to Docker Hub
+* Sign up in Docker Hub and create an [Access Token](https://hub.docker.com/settings/security)
+* Login to the Hub: `docker login -u <USER NAME> -p <ACCESS TOKEN>`
+* Build and Tag the Docker Image: `docker build -t <USER NAME>/mushroom-app-data-collector -f Dockerfile .`
+* If you are on M1/2 Macs: Build and Tag the Docker Image: `docker build -t <USER NAME>/mushroom-app-data-collector --platform=linux/amd64/v2 -f Dockerfile .`
+* Push to Docker Hub: `docker push <USER NAME>/mushroom-app-data-collector`

 ## Automate Running Data Collector Container

 In this section we will use Vertex AI Pipelines to automate running the task in our data collector container